asasinmode/recipemode/recipes.md

 Instructions on how to prepare the dish.
 These are made for a future me that (hopefully) somewhat remembers what has to be done.
 If you somehow stumbled onto this page and have a question, DM me on twitter or discord.

+## nutrition

+Nutrition values of the recipe (for the ingredients I use).
+Spices not included.
+Most recipes at the moment won't have this section, I'll be adding it if I feel like it when I remake them.

 ## sources

 Links to recipes/youtube videos I originally got the recipes from.
 Some recipes lost their source to time.
 Most recipes are unmodified versions of their source.